Pretend

 - The Timeline The Timeline is used to edit your project using all of the different editing tools.
 You can even add a story arc in your timeline to keep track of your plot points and character progression throughout your story.
 Learn More

-Pretend Overview
+Installing Pretend

 Story Groups